Solar in Ann Arbor, MI: 2026 Cost, Savings & Payback

 How much do solar panels cost in Ann Arbor, MI?

-The average cost of a 6kW solar panel system in Ann Arbor is approximately $16,620 before incentives ($2.77/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $11,634.
-Michigan net metering at full retail; no state tax credit.
+The average cost of a 6kW solar panel system in Ann Arbor is approximately $16,620 before local or state incentives ($2.77/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Michigan net metering at full retail; no state tax credit

 How many peak sun hours does Ann Arbor get?